 Negligence, or fault, is commonly assigned to both the plaintiff and the defendant in civil cases.
 There are four common methods that the different US states employ for the allocation of fault and damages.

 Contributory negligence is used to describe any action that the plaintiff contributed toward the resulting harm (injury).
 In a state which employs the Pure Contributory Negligence Rule, the plaintiff is entitled to zero recovery in damages if they are determined to have contributed even merely 1% to the injury/harm.

 Pure Comparative Fault System

 The total awarded damages to the plaintiff have their percentage of contribution to the injury/harm subtracted.
 Thus, if the plaintiff is determined to have been at fault for 20% of the accident, they would only be awarded the 80% remaining balance.

 The Denver Bar Association classifies Colorado’s method within this classification.
 The plaintiff and defendant are both held responsible in proportion to their own percentage of determined fault.
 However, if the plaintiff is determined to have contributed to over 50% to the injury/harm, then the plaintiff receives zero in damages.

 This is a scarcely adopted method that is only used in South Dakota.
 Under this system, the fault of the two parties is only compared if the plaintiff‘s negligence level is “slight” and the defendant’s negligence level is “gross”.

-Have you have been injured in a Colorado accident that is a result of someone’s negligence?
+Have you have been injured in an accident that is a result of someone’s negligence?
 Make the call to The Law Firm of Jeremy Rosenthal as soon as possible.
 We successfully protect the rights of our clients!